deric/puppet-pgbackrest/REFERENCE.md

 ### <a name="pgbackrest--repository"></a>`pgbackrest::repository`

-Configures pgBackRest backup server that can perform remote backups
+Configures pgBackRest backup server that can perform remote backups.
+Collects resources (cluster configs, ssh keys, pgpass entries, cron jobs) exported by `pgbackrest::stanza` from database servers in the same host group, and exports its own connection details back to them.

 #### Examples